DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 <iron-localstorage name="user-storage" value="{{storedUser}}"></iron-localstorage>
 ```

-Now our app will persist logins so that users don't have to log in again after every refresh.
+Now our app will persist users so they don't have to log in again after every refresh or return visit.

 ### Showing UI Based on Authentication State